 Since these get-togethers are activity-based, alcohol doesn’t have to be the main focus.

 However, if you’d like to cheers to the occasion, there are numerous alcohol alternatives to enjoy for any social activity.
 There’s a wide array of non-alcoholic beers, wines, and spirits to choose from to shake up your favorite cocktails and provide various options centered around making healthy choices.
-If you choose to add alcohol-free alternatives, check out the Delicious AF recipes in our digital drink book.
-We’ve curated some of our favorite alcohol-free concoctions so you can create new celebratory rituals with friends and family.

 8. Create Your Own Holiday Traditions Sans Alcohol

 Festive traditions often include looking at holiday lights, making cookies, and watching holiday movies that bring back childhood memories.
 These simple delights embrace the season that has everyone feeling warm and cozy.
 To feel extra festive, hot apple cider or hot cocoa add to the holiday mood.
 Furthermore, mixing up a great cocktail made with non-alcoholic spirits lends itself to the celebratory feeling when learning how to drink in moderation or staying sober.

 Drinking less during the holidays can bring an abundance of new experiences and discoveries to be celebrated each year.

 As you continue to develop new techniques for stress management, self-care, and beyond, you’ll find the number of sober activities to support your goals are endless.
 When you focus your life on the things that bring you joy and comfort, you’re able to make life choices that feel healthier and aligned with goals.
 Allow your authentic self to shine through as you progress along your journey.
 At Monument, we’re here to champion your growth.